sanbox-irl/gm-code-vsc/README.md

 This extension is under active development.
 The current goals for 0.2.0 are:

-- TextMate grammer for Gms2
+- TextMate grammer for excellent Gms2 colorization
-- `gmake`, to compile and run GameMaker projects from VSC.
+- `adam`, to compile and run GameMaker projects from VSC.
 - Autocomplete for built in Gms2 functions
 - Shader Support
 - Some generalized resource support